 Why do research?

-As scientific knowledge is developing rapidly may quickly become out scientifically simplistic or wrong.
-Sometimes is replaced with understanding or new practice may also turn out to be incorrect.
-There are many diseases we still do not fully understand, and time spent in research affords the opportunity to study the.
+As medical research advances, scientific knowledge is developing rapidly so that what is taught at medical school may quickly become outdated and superseded or even demonstrated to be scientifically simplistic or wrong.
+Sometimes knowledge is replaced with an understanding or new practice that may also in time, turn out to be incorrect.
+There are many diseases we still do not fully understand, and time spent in research affords the opportunity to study these areas of uncertainty.

+Any time spent in research will enhance your skills in time management, communication, prioritisation, delegation, presentation of findings in writing and orally, statistical analysis and inference and you will have opportunities to attend conferences and publish your own research.
+You will find that your ability to critically appraise the literature will be markedly enhanced and your confidence at making difficult clinical judgements will be improved as a result.

-What to look for when establishing a research project:
+What to look for when establishing a research project – the “three Ps”:

+Project – choose a particular disease or subject area that you are interested in.
+It may be better to approach an established laboratory or group who have experience in the field you want to study.
+If you are not sure which subject to study, it is best to approach various departments of interest, as experienced researchers will have a programme of research within which there might be a suitable project.

-Project – choose a particular disease or subject area you are interested inPerson – think about having at least two supervisors.
-It is helpful to have one who is well-known in the research field and has a clear track record of success it is also helpful if another member of your supervisory team is more hands-on (particularly if your research requires new clinical skills or laboratory techniques)Pounds – discuss with your supervisor how the project and any tuition fees will be funded.
-Projects may be pre-funded (e.g. industry) or you may need to apply for a fellowship
+Person – think about having at least two supervisors.
+It is helpful to have one who is well-known in the research field and has a clear track record of success; it is also helpful if another member of your supervisory team is more hands-on (particularly if your research requires new clinical skills or laboratory techniques which you will need to develop).

+Pounds – discuss with your prospective supervisor how the project and any tuition fees will be funded.
+Projects may be pre-funded (e.g. industry or project grants) or you may need to apply for a clinical research training fellowship from a research council (e.g. Wellcome Trust, Medical Research Council or NIHR) or a research charity (e.g. British Heart Foundation, Arthritis Research UK etc).
+Postgraduate Deans will need assurance that you will stand a very good chance of progressing your research and therefore will scrutinise very carefully applications based upon ‘soft’ money.

-When choosing supervisors, look at grants awardedmay to speak to other people they have supervised Remember you will have to work closely with , so it someone a good relationship 6,7 There are many different areas of research and some supervisors or projects lend themselves more towards a more clinical or laboratory based set-up8 Choose carefully you enjoy mo (see Table 2) and lead to a postgraduate degree7 (see Table 3).
+When choosing supervisors, look at their publication record, grants awarded and track record of previous clinical research fellows or PhD students (you may wish to speak to other people they have supervised).
+Remember you will have to work closely with your supervisor over a long period, so it is important to assure yourself that you have identified someone with whom you can establish a good relationship, ideally an individual who is inspiring 6,7.
+There are many different areas of research and some supervisors or projects lend themselves more towards a more clinical or laboratory based set-up8.
+Choose carefully the type of research that most excites and interests you and that you will enjoy most (see Table 2) and ascertain that the project could lead to a postgraduate degree7 (see Table 3).

 Basic Science or Translational Research